FNBL/Fortnite-Real-Players/README.md

 ## Features

 - **Real-Time Tracking**: Track the amount of real players in real time.
+- **Real players update notifaction**: Shows a notifaction on the top left of your screen when the amount of real players updates.
 - **User-Friendly Interface**: Super easy-to-use interface (even a 5 year old can use this)

 ## Installation